-Canberra’s Amazing Nature is targeted at the upper primary years, and explores the natural and cultural heritage values of the ACT.
-It includes a wonderful overview of the species and ecosystems endemic to our region, and also discusses threats to the environment.
-Added to this is a handy field guide of species in different habitats, and a section that outlines actions that children and their families can take to protect their local environment.
+Canberra’s Amazing Nature is for Canberra’s children.
+It explores the natural heritage values of the ACT.
+Included is an overview of the species and ecosystems special to our region, and a handy field guide of species.
+You can also find out what you can do to protect your local environment.

-Our election priorities were drawn from a comprehensive policy platform developed in consultation with Canberra’s environment community.
-They will continue to form the basis of our campaign work for the next several years.
+The 2020 Election Priorities were drawn from a comprehensive policy platform developed in consultation with Canberra’s environment community.
+These priorities will continue to form the basis of our advocacy and campaign work for the next several years.

 Learn about the natural and cultural heritage in your local area through the Conservation Council ACT Region’s Treasures of the ACT Region Series.
 The booklets describe the beautiful places to visit and are the perfect size to take with you while exploring.
 They provide useful tips on enjoying outdoor activities such as biking, bushwalking, birdwatching, swimming, picnics and photography and even include a field guide of plants and animals you are likely to spot.
 Why not pick up a copy and begin exploring the special places near you!